Kinyongia vosseleri

 Kinyongia vosseleri, also known commonly as the Usambara two-horned chameleon and Vosseler's blade-horned chameleon, is an endangered species of lizard in the family Chamaeleonidae.
 The species is endemic to Tanzania.

-Etymology
+Taxonomy and etymology

-The specific name, vosseleri, is in honor of German zoologist Julius Vosseler.
+K. vosseleri was already described as a species in 1913 by Fritz Nieden, with the specific name, vosseleri being in honor of German zoologist Julius Vosseler.
+Subsequently, it was generally considered a synonym of K. fischeri.
+It was only in 2008 that it was verified that the two are separate species with fully separated distributions.